zunayeed/SpringBoot/SpringbootInBrief.md

 http://localhost:8080/login
 Question:  Why @ResponseBody?
 Answer:  @ResponseBody
 The @ResponseBody annotation tells a controller that the object returned is automatically serialized into JSON and passed back into the HttpResponse object.
 Important of RequestMapping method
-How do web applications work?
-Request and Response Browser sends Http Request to Web Server
+    //How do web applications work?
+Request and Response
+    //Browser sends Http Request to Web Server
-Code in Web Server => Input:HttpRequest, Output: HttpResponse Web Server responds with Http Response
+    //Code in Web Server => Input:HttpRequest, Output: HttpResponse
+    //Web Server responds with Http Response

 ----------------------------------------------------------------------------------------------------------------------
 spring is popular because
 	    1) it enables writing testable codes enables to write good unit test so easily
 	   2) no plumbing code: trycatch block, lots of line of code, but in spring it is almost nothin
            3) Architectural flexibility: strong modular concept
            4) Follows current trend: spring boot helps develpo microservices very easily

 Maven is used to manage the dependency of Java projects